psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 Previous work also focused on implementing a new Prosim dataref subscription system and enhancing the cockpit door integration between Prosim and GSX.
 The dataref subscription system involved creating a callback-based monitoring system for Prosim datarefs and implementing synchronization between the cockpit door state in Prosim and the corresponding LVAR in GSX.
 The implementation allows the cockpit door to muffle cabin sounds when closed, enhancing the realism of the simulation.
 Additionally, the previous work on cargo door logic, catering service door operation, and refueling process enhancements has been thoroughly tested and verified.

 ## Recent Changes
+- Simplified loadsheet generation by removing redundant custom weight and balance calculations:
+  - Removed redundant variables from GsxController.cs (finalMacTow, finalMacZfw, prelimMacTow, prelimMacZfw, finalTow, finalZfw, prelimTow, prelimZfw, macZfw)
+  - Removed custom weight and balance calculation methods from ProsimController.cs
+  - Kept the enhanced error handling, server status checking, and retry logic in ProsimLoadsheetService.cs
+  - Fully relying on Prosim's native loadsheet functionality for more reliable operation
+  - Simplified the codebase by removing unnecessary complexity
+  - Reduced potential points of failure in the loadsheet generation process

 - Enhanced VoiceMeeter integration for audio control:
   - Fixed issues with VHF2, VHF3, CAB, and PA channels not controlling VoiceMeeter
   - Modified the IsXControllable() methods to work with VoiceMeeter even with empty process names